-Line 227 -- check those jurisdictions where the filing entity provided telecommunications service in the past 15 months, and any additional jurisdictions in which the filing entity expects to provide telecommunications service in the next 12 months.
+Line 227 -- check those jurisdictions where the filing entity provided telecommunications service or interconnected VoIP service in the past 15 months, and any additional jurisdictions in which the filing entity expects to provide telecommunications service or interconnected VoIP service in the next 12 months.
 Identify jurisdictions where customers physically obtain service.
 For most switched services, identify jurisdictions where customers can originate calls.
 However, for services where the called party pays, also identify jurisdictions where calls terminate.
 For example, an operator service provider that handled inmate calls originating in New Jersey and terminating collect in New Jersey, New York, and Pennsylvania, would identify New Jersey, New York, and Pennsylvania as jurisdictions served.